baonguyen96/Byzantine/Documentation/Documentation.md

 ## Client communication

 When a client starts, it tries to create sockets to connect to all servers.
+Since the [hash function](#hash-function) will calculate the index from 0 to 6, it is required that all 7 servers must be supplied as parameters to the client, regardless if they are reachable or not.
+This requirement is necessary to allow correctness in requesting later.

 Then in a loop, it does the following:
 1. Randomly decides if should read or write
 2. Randomly decides the file number
 3. Runs the [algorithm](#hash-function) below to choose which server(s) to send request to